Vishakha-NITJ/flipr-Machine-Learning-5.0/README.md

 # flipr-Machine-Learning-5.0
 [Flipr Machine Learning Hackathon 5.0](https://flipr.ai/hackathon/)

+## scored Overall Accuracy A+ with Remarks Optimum accuracy

 ### Problems:
 1. The objective of the first part of the problem statement is to predict the Stock Price of a